Grotton Hall: Interior

 Internally, Grotton Hall retains many original details.
 The south-east room contains wood panelling and a chimney-piece decorated with carved faces, swags, and side columns.
 The principal room retains ovolo-moulded ceiling beams with stepped stops, including a bressummer beam positioned over an inglenook fireplace.
 The fireplace has been modified with a later stone hearth and features an obtuse-angled lintel with recessed spandrels.

 Associated structure

-To the south of Grotton Hall stands a Grade II listed barn and adjoining cottage, located on Platting Road.
-The barn, reputed to be a former tithe barn, dates from the 17th century, while the cottage is primarily 18th-century with later alterations.
+To the south of Grotton Hall stands a Grade II listed barn and adjoining cottage.
+The barn, reputed to be a former tithe barn, dates from the 17th century, while the cottage is primarily 18th century with later alterations.
 The barn is built of squared rubble with a slate roof and features a projecting plinth, quoins, ventilation slits at two levels, and a blocked doorway with a chamfered jamb, opposed by a cart entry at the rear.
 Internally, it retains an inclined strut truss with a massive forked tie-beam supported by a forked post.
 A small shippon adjoins the rear, incorporating an oeil-de-boeuf window and coped gables.
 The cottage, constructed of hammer-dressed stone with a graduated stone slate roof, has a central doorway with a chamfered surround and altered mullioned windows.